miguelt1/company-listing/README.md

 This application shows the company list.

-in `/` the user see the company list in `/company/:companyId` the user should see a table of numbers that belong to that company in `/number/:numberId` the user should see the number details in both `/number/:numberId` and `/companies/:companyId` there should be a `Go Back` button that goes to the previous page
+In `/` the user see the company list

+In `/company/:companyId` the user should see a table of numbers that belong to that company

+In `/number/:numberId` the user should see the number details

+In both `/number/:numberId` and `/companies/:companyId` there should be a `Go Back` button that goes to the previous page

 ## Setup